Abhijeetbyte/StreamLog/README.md

 }
 ```
-Connect the board upload your sketch and turn on the serial monitor.<br/>
+Upload the sketch and turn on the serial monitor.<br/>
 Here `delay` is the duration of the interval, you can also leave it as 0

 <br/>